scenariomartin/EnglishWords/words.md

 //mechanics
 bolt 1
-mend    ,there are some things that time cannot mend.
+mend | damage [ˈdæmɪdʒ] ,there are some things that time cannot mend.
  :maintenance 1
 unite 1  ,
 ```